5 Star Residential and Commercial Roofing

 Chemical Resistance

-TPO resists oils, grease, and many industrial chemicals that can deteriorate other membrane types.
-This makes it a practical choice for restaurants, manufacturing facilities, and auto shops where rooftop HVAC units and exhaust systems are common.
+TPO resists oils, grease, and many industrial chemicals that degrade EPDM and asphalt-based membranes.
+That makes it a strong fit for restaurants along I-40, manufacturing buildings in Amarillo's warehouse corridor, and auto and oilfield service shops across the Permian Basin where rooftop HVAC units and exhaust fans drop residue onto the membrane year-round.

 Lightweight Installation